-A British Sub goes missing at the end of the war leaving only one crew member surviving.
+A British Sub goes missing at the end of WWII, leaving only one survivor.
 Everyone believes it lost to the bottom of the Baltic Sea, then 40 years later it reappears without a crew.
 The ...

-A British Sub goes missing at the end of the war leaving only one crew member surviving.
+A British Sub goes missing at the end of WWII, leaving only one survivor.
 Everyone believes it lost to the bottom of the Baltic Sea, then 40 years later it reappears without a crew.
-The British government send for the the surviving crew member (David Jason) now a marine biologist.
-With a new crew and Jason then proceed to trace the last know happenings on the sub.
+The British government sends for the one surviving crew member (David Jason), who is now a marine biologist.
+With a new crew, Jason proceeds to trace the last known happenings on the sub.
 But this submarine has a life of its own and the new crew soon start showing characteristics of the old crew.Written by

 6 of 10 people found this review helpful.

 Was this review helpful to you?